This Year's Oscars Summed Up in 13 GIFs

 Beyond Rock’s monologue, the night still managed to have some memorable moments.
 Here is a good reminder that Fifty Shades of Grey is an Oscar-nominated film.

-Somebody sat around sweating in this bear costume all night just for one Revenant gag.
+Somebody sat around sweating in this bear costume all night just for one Revenant sight-gag.

 Sam Smith claimed to be the first openly gay man ever to win an Oscar.